The best running shoes with a collapsible heel

 by Solereview editors

-This article was updated on March 7th, 2025 with current models.
-Solereview has no ties to the industry and does not accept free products.
-We buy all our shoes at full retail price; the proof of purchase is here.
+This article was updated on July 4, 2025, with the most current models.
+Solereview has no industry ties and does not accept free products.
+We buy all our shoes at full retail price; proof of purchase can be found here.

 Fully collapsible, no heel counter